lsst-dm/dmtn-030/_docs-as-code.rst

      table/

 Each ``afw`` module subdirectory contains the ``index.rst``, ``tasks/`` and ``_static/`` structure.
-The root ``doc/index.rst`` file is a minimal file containing a toctree that is only used for local, single package documentation builds.
+The root ``doc/index.rst`` file is a minimal file containing a `toctree`_ that is only used for local, single package documentation builds.

 .. note::

-   The `doc/` directory was already used by the previous Doxygen-based documentation build system.
+   The ``doc/`` directory was already used by the previous Doxygen-based documentation build system.
    However, during the transition from Doxygen to Sphinx-based builds, we do not expect any conflicts since content for the two system reside in non-overlapping files (``.dox`` versus ``.rst`` files for Doxygen and Sphinx, respectively).
    It should be possible to continue to build a Doxygen version of the documentation while the new Sphinx site is being prepared.

 Per-package documentation builds
 --------------------------------

-Developers can build documentation for individual checked packages by running ``scons sphinx`` from the command line.
+Developers can build documentation for individual cloned packages by running ``scons sphinx`` from the command line.
 This matches the workflow already used for code development.
 Developers will build documentation for individual packages in development environments to preview changes to module documentation, including conceptual topics, examples, tasks, and API references.

 .. note::

-   The Doxygen-based build system uses a `scons doc` build command.
+   The Doxygen-based build system uses a ``scons doc`` build command.
    This command (notwithstanding a rename) will remain to support Doxygen generation of C++ API metadata.

 Internally, the ``scons sphinx`` command replaces the ``make html`` and ``sphinx-build`` drivers normally used for Sphinx documentation.